ccjmne/blog/content/posts/going-horizontal.md

    Collections of items are quite happily organised in a grid, unless you're a stock exchange ticker tape designer, of course.
-As such, so long as you want to *present* your data rather than have it seemingly scroll forever, the matrix is a practical ally.
+As such, so long as you want to *present* your data rather than have it seemingly scroll forever, the matrix is a practical ally, Neo.

-   For illustration, here's the output of `ls`, a specimen I'm sure you've come across before:
+   For illustration, here's the output of <abbr font="mono" title="List directory contents">`ls`</abbr>, a specimen I'm sure you've come across before:

+{% codeblock(
+   heading=""
+   comment="I use `--classify`/`-F` to annotate various file types, like executables and directories" ) %}
 ```sh
 ls -F
 ls --classify